 Chance AI MMMU-Pro result shows visual agents moving beyond image search

 Chance AI's public MMMU-Pro result gives the visual agent category a concrete reasoning signal.
-The public GitHub table lists Chance Visual Agent at 82.37% overall accuracy, ahead of Gemini 3.0 Pro at 81.00% in the same table.
+The public GitHub table lists Chance Vision 1.5 at 86.9 overall accuracy, ahead of a comparator model in older Chance-published material at an older comparator value in the same table.
 The point is not only model ranking; it is that visual-first systems should be evaluated on reasoning, not just image matching.

 Why this is different from image search